This article answers commonly asked questions about the commercial marketplace.

 - SaaS applications are billed based on a flat rate, per user, or by custom metering on a monthly or annual basis.

-Can I monetize offer types that are not transactable?
+Can I monetize offer types that aren't transactable?

 Although not all offer types are transactable, you can still reach millions of customers and monetize your intellectual property.
 By adding a license check within your solution, you can collect payment for licenses.
 Selling licenses can be done through Microsoft or separately.